 Testing for pinholes and dimples is often best done using a transparent glaze over a large surface and looking at the surface in the light.
 In this case, an open bowl is used.
 Heavy pieces like this are difficult to fire evenly and encourage under fired areas where pinholes are more likely to appear.

-Same glazes, same clay, yet the right one is pinholing badly.
-Why?
 These are thick pieces, they need time for heat to penetrate.
-Right: Fired to cone 6 (2190F) and soaked 15 minutes.
-Left: Fired to cone 6, soaked 15 minutes, then cooled 100 degrees and soaked 45 minutes.
-Pinholes and dimples are gone, the clay is also more mature, and the glaze is glossier and melted better.
+Both were soaked 15 minutes at cone 6 (2195F in our test kiln).
+But the one on the left was control-cooled to 2095F degrees and soaked 45 more minutes.
+Pinholes and dimples are gone, the clay is more mature and the glaze is glossier and melted better.
 Why is this better than just soaking longer at cone 6?
 As the temperature rises the mineral particles decompose and generate gases (e.g. CO2, SO4).
 These need to bubble through the glaze.
 But on the way down this activity is ceasing.
-Whatever is gassing and creating the pinholes will have stopped by 2090F.
-Also, these are boron-fluxed glazes, they likely stay fluid all the way down to 1900F (so I could drop even further before soaking).
+Whatever is gassing and creating the pinholes will has stopped by 2095F.
+Also, these are boron-fluxed glazes, they stay fluid all the way down to 1900F (so you could drop even further before soaking).

 Pinholes often happen on trimmed surfaces